chazzka/clanekcathedral/clanek.md

 ![](https://raw.githubusercontent.com/chazzka/clanekcathedral/master/contamination001_novelty.svg)

 As Figure X shows, the newly provided data are labeled regular.
-This is caused by the way the Isolation Forest
+This is caused by the way the Isolation Forest.

 ### Supervised learning